rajatscode/dotfiles/README.md

    `$DOTFILES_HOME_DIR` environment variable, before you run the script).
 To run the script, you can use: ``` source <(curl -s https://raw.githubusercontent.com/rajatscode/dotfiles/main/sync.sh) ```
+2. Source `~/.bashrc` to load your new dotfiles.
-2. Consider whether you want to enable autosync (which will automatically keep your dotfiles in line with `main`).
+3. Consider whether you want to enable autosync (which will automatically keep your dotfiles in line with `main`).
 This is controlled by the `$DOTFILES_AUTOSYNC` environment variable; set it to true to enable autosync.
 To keep autosync disabled, either leave `$DOTFILES_AUTOSYNC` unset